Our Strategic Direction

 Skilled Aboriginal & Torres Strait Islander staff and cultural expertise

-Althea Projects Inc. has a commitment to increasing the participation and involvement of Aboriginal & Torres Strait Islander peoples, ideally the traditional owners the Wulgurukaba and Bindal peoples, on our Management Committee.
+Althea Projects Inc. has a commitment to increasing the participation and involvement of Aboriginal & Torres Strait Islander peoples, on our Management Committee.